Comment on page

 A coincident block is a block that is valid in multiple Quai blockchains.
 Coincident blocks are a naturally occurring, beneficial byproduct of merged mining that Quai Network utilizes to derive subordinate chain security from dominant chains, and to transition state between chains.

-To successfully mine a block, a miner must meet or exceed the difficulty threshold of a blockchain.
-Miners often find nonces that exceed the difficulty threshold by one or more zeros.
-A coincident block is a block with a nonce that randomly has enough zeros to also meet a secondary threshold value.
+To successfully mine a block, a miner must meet or exceed the entropy removal threshold of a blockchain.
+Miners often randomly find nonces that exceed the entropy threshold by one or more zeros.
+A coincident block is a block with a nonce that has removed enough entropy to also meet a secondary threshold value.

-Critically, the production of coincident blocks (and thus the hash linked references between chains) relies only upon the objective, thoroughly tested mechanism of Proof-of-Work consensus.
+Critically, the production of coincident blocks (and thus the hash linked references between chains) relies only upon the objective, thoroughly tested mechanism of hash-based mining.
 This differentiates Quai from other multichain solutions, which introduce new, subjective, non-atomic mechanisms to facilitate cross-chain transfers.

 - 1.All dominant blocks must be coincident with all directly subordinate blocks.